Jerry Lumpe

 Jerry Dean Lumpe (/ˈlʌmpiː/ LUMP-ee; June 2, 1933 – August 15, 2014) was an American professional baseball player and coach.
 He had a 12-season career in Major League Baseball, primarily as a second baseman, for the New York Yankees (1956–1959), Kansas City Athletics (1959–1963) and Detroit Tigers (1964–1967), played in two World Series, and was selected to the 1964 American League All-Star team.
 Named for National Baseball Hall of Fame pitcher Jerome "Dizzy" Dean, Lumpe was born in Lincoln, Missouri.
 He batted left-handed, threw right-handed, and was listed as 6 ft 2 in tall and 175 lb.

+Early life

+Lumpe was born on June 2, 1933, in Lincoln, Missouri, to W.J.
+"Pete" and Anna Lumpe, and was raised in Warsaw, Missouri.
+His father was a St. Louis Cardinals baseball fan, and gave his son the middle name Dean, after Cardinals pitching great, Dizzy Dean.

+Lumpe attended Warsaw High School, where he played basketball, graduating in 1951.
+He was an excellent high school basketball player.
+The high school did not have a baseball team, and he played for the Warsaw Junior American Legion baseball team, and played youth baseball for the Sedalia Chiefs of the Ban Johnson League.

+In 1951, Lumpe was signed by scout Tom Greenwade to play with the Yankees as a shortstop.
+Greenwade was the same scout who earlier signed future Yankee Hall of Fame great Mickey Mantle.
+Lumpe began in the Yankees minor league system in 1951, but also attended college at Southwest Missouri State College (SMS; now Missouri State University).

-Lumpe was raised in Warsaw, Missouri, where he graduated from high school.
-He signed with the Yankees as a shortstop in 1951.
-Lumpe and future MLB teammate Norm Siebern had been basketball players together for Missouri State University (then known as Southwest Missouri State), where they won two NAIA Championships in 1952 and 1953, although both needed to miss some tournament games to report to baseball spring training camp.
-Lumpe maintained strong ties to the university and died in 2014 in Springfield, Missouri, the school's home.
+Lumpe and future MLB teammate Norm Siebern were basketball players together for SMS, where they won two NAIA Championships in 1952 and 1953, although both needed to miss some tournament games (including the title games) to report to baseball spring training camp.
+Yankees manager Casey Stengel had ordered them to spring training in 1953, but they played in a couple tournament games after their coach negotiated with Stengel.
+Those teams have been inducted into the Missouri State University Athletics Hall of Fame.
+Lumpe maintained strong ties to the university and died in 2014 in Springfield, Missouri, the school's home, where he had been a longtime resident.

+Lumpe was drafted into the U.S. Army in 1953, and played baseball for the Fort Leonard Wood team that won the National Baseball Congress championship.
+He did not play professional baseball in 1954.